 ||$110 (waived for shop work)||$90 (1 hour Min.)|| Although we have recently raised our field service fee to cover the raising cost of gas and other expenses, Pinball Medic is still in generally less expensive then our local competition.|

 |Shop 1||$150 (Includes First Hour)||$100 (1 hour Min.)|| Pinball Medic used to charge fees to fix what this shop worked on.
 It takes longer to rework their repairs and refurbishments then any other shop listed on this chart.
 Using an old pinball playfield rubber ring as a pulley belt for a jukebox doesn't even shock us anymore.
 It just reveals their workmanship. |

 Pinball Medic has stopped charging a shop dependent rework fee, but we have kept the game parts de-greasing fee and most other hack repair rework fees because of this local shop.

 |Shop 2||No Rates Listed on web page.||No Rates Listed on their web page.|| No rates listed on their site.
 This is not a full service shop.
 They provide only limited game repair and cleaning services.
 No refurbishment or restoration is offered as ether in-shop or as field service.|

 |Shop 3||N/A (no field service offered)||$160|| Pinball board repair only.
 This shop does not provide Field Service and is a "by appointment only" business.|

 Most of the old time good repair shops have gone out of business.
-Just like Jukeboxes did a few years back, coin operated games could start to fall in value due to the lack of good repair/refurbishment shops.
-Arcade Refurbishment has become increasingly important because of the recent surge of pinball game worth and the irreplaceable nature of no longer manufactured arcade amusements.
+Just like Jukebox shops did a few years back.
+Coin operated games could start to fall in value due to the lack of good repair/refurbishment shops.
+Arcade refurbishment has become increasingly important because of the recent surge of pinball game worth and the irreplaceable nature of no longer manufactured arcade amusements.